nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

      - On line #36, we have replaced the `nginx-plus-ingress:3.2.1` placeholder with a workshop image that we pushed in the private ACR registry.
      - On lines #50-51, we have added TCP port 9000 for the Plus Dashboard.
      - On lines #96-97, we have enabled the Dashboard and set the IP access controls to the Dashboard.
-     - On line #106, we have enabled Prometheus to collect metrics from the NginxPlus stats API.
+     - On line #106, we have enabled Prometheus to collect metrics from the NGINX Plus stats API.
      - On lines #16-19, we have enabled Prometheus related annotations.
     (Check this two below lines with Chris)
      - On line #65, ...?